luxeengine/alpha/luxe/md/guide.three.md

     override function ready() {

+            //A parcel is a group of resources,
+            //which allows us to conveniently load
+            //them all at once and keep track.
+We add
-            //fetch a list of assets to load from the json file Luxe.loadJSON('assets/parcel.json', function(json_asset) {
+            //the list of resources we want to the
+            //parcel when creating it, and then
+            //tell it to load.

-                //then create a parcel to load it for us var preload = new Parcel();
+        var parcel = new Parcel({
-                preload.from_json(json_asset.json);
+            jsons:[ { id:'assets/anim.json' } ],
+            textures : [
+                { id: 'assets/apartment.png' },
+                { id: 'assets/player.png' }
+            ],
+        });

-                //but, we also want a progress bar for the parcel,
+            //but, before we load it, we also want to
+            //display a simple progress bar for the parcel,
-                //this is a default one, you can do your own new ParcelProgress({
+            //this is a default one, you can create your own new ParcelProgress({
-                parcel      : preload,
+            parcel      : parcel,
             background  : new Color(1,1,1,0.85),
             oncomplete  : assets_loaded
         });

             //go!
-            preload.load();

-        });
+        parcel.load();

     } //ready